Skip to main content

 Going abroad to live or visit

-• your absence from Northern Ireland does not last more than 26 weeks (this includes going on holiday)
+• your absence from Northern Ireland does not last more than 13 weeks

 Medical examination